prose-im/prose-app-web/README.md

 ```

 The built files will be available in the `dist/` directory.
 The content of this directory need to be copied to your Web server and served from a root URL.

+## Architecture

+The Prose Web app consists mostly of VueJS views, bound to core libraries, namely the [client](https://github.com/prose-im/prose-core-client) and [views](https://github.com/prose-im/prose-core-views) cores, that are common to all platforms Prose runs on.

+The app uses the core client library to connect to XMPP.
+It calls programmatic methods in order to interact with its internal database and the network.
+It binds as well to an event bus to receive network events, or update events from the store.
+Messages are shown in their own view, which is provided by the core views library.

+This decoupling makes things extremely clean, and enables common code sharing between platforms (eg. Web, macOS, iOS, etc.).

 ## Build